Sexual Harassment Lawyer in Chicago

 We represented a professional sports coach relating to retaliation for opposing sexual assault.
 Read more:

-Attorney David Fish interviewed sexual harassment cases and how confidentiality agreements allow more abuse.
+Attorney David Fish has been interviewed about sexual harassment cases and how confidentiality agreements can perpetuate abuse.

-We also provide sexual harassment training prevention for the workplace.
-For example, we trained members of the Illinois State Bar Association on preventing sex harassment.
-The focus of the seminar was to improve the culture of the workplace and to satisfy annually mandated sexual harassment prevention training required by the Illinois Workplace Transparency Act (Public Act 101-0220).
+We also provide sexual harassment prevention training for employers.
+For example, we have trained Illinois State Bar Association members on sexual harassment prevention.
+These seminars promote healthier work environments and help employers comply with annual prevention training required by the Illinois Workplace Transparency Act (Public Act 101-0220).

 FAQ: Common Questions About Sexual Harassment in Chicago